Need help negotiating "legalese" surrounding Powers of Attorney or Guardianship Orders?

 How long does the order last?

 Normally for three years.
-If the powers provided are still required thereafter, an application for renewal must be made again to the Sherriff Court.
-Occasionally a Sherriff may appoint a Guardian for an unlimited period.
+If the powers provided are still required thereafter an application for renewal must be made again to the Sheriff Court.
+Occasionally a Sheriff may appoint a Guardian for an unlimited period.

 What is the procedure?

-A summary application is submitted to the Sherriff Court appropriate to where the person who is the subject of the order resides.
+A Summary Application is submitted to the Sheriff Court appropriate to where the person who is the subject of the order resides.
 The application will be lodged along with two medical reports and a report from a mental health officer which confirm the appropriateness of the party seeking to be appointed as guardian.

 Who supervises the Guardian?

 As local Solicitors on Deeside we offer readily accessible and detailed knowledge in this area of work.
-We are well placed to advise and guide through the process of wither preparing a Power of Attorney of applying for Guardianship for a family member who has become incapable of acting themselves.
+We are well placed to advise and guide you through the process, whether preparing a Power of Attorney or applying for Guardianship for a family member who has become incapable of acting themselves.